AdobeDocs/analytics.en/help/components/dimensions/us-dma.md

 ## Dimension values

 Dimension values include the DMA and DMA code of the visitor.
 The 3-digit code is not a zip code, but rather the DMA code from Nielsen.
 Example values include `"Dallas-Ft.
 Worth (623)"`, `"New York (501)"`, or `"Los Angeles (803)"`.
-The dimension value `"No Metro (0)"` includes all hits outside of the United States.
+The dimension value `"No Metro (0)"` includes all international traffic outside of the United States.